IanMagnusson/Image-Editor/README.md

 ### Model Design
 <img align="left" src="Model.JPG" width="2000px" alt="picture">
 The ImageModel provides a top level interface that unifies all other parts of the model.
 The ModelFacade implements this interface by composing an Image object and an ImageEffect object.
 One Image and one ImageEffect at a time can be loaded into the model.
-The model can then apply the effect, which updates its stored Image with the output of the running the ImageEffect on its stored Image.
-The model also keeps two stacks of past and subsequent images (stored as int arrays) to allow perform and undo and redo feature.
+The model can then apply the effect, which updates its stored Image with the output of running the ImageEffect on its stored Image.
+The model also keeps two stacks of past and subsequent images (stored as int arrays) to allow an undo and redo feature.
 (This was implemented in the model so that future versions could implement a more performant undo and redo that takes advantage of the specifics of the effect algorithms to avoid saving recreatable data).
-The Image and ImageEffect interfaces are implemented by a number of concrete class following a command design pattern to facilitate extensibility.
+The Image and ImageEffect interfaces are implemented by a number of concrete classes following a command design pattern to facilitate extensibility.

 **Images and ImageEffects both follow a similar pattern: